Dustin Hoffman: 1967–1969: The Graduate and breakthrough

 Critic Sam Kashner observed strong similarities between Hoffman's character and that of Nichols when he previously acted with Elaine May in the comedy team of Nichols and May.
 "Just close your eyes and you'll hear a Mike Nichols—Elaine May routine in any number of scenes."
 Buck Henry also noticed that "Dustin picked up all these Nichols habits, which he used in the character.
 Those little noises he makes are straight from Mike", he says.
 After completing The Graduate Hoffman turned down most of the film roles offered to him, preferring to go back to New York and continue performing in live theater.
 He returned to Broadway to appear in the title role of the musical Jimmy Shine.
 Hoffman won a Drama Desk Award for Outstanding Performance.
 "I was a theater person.
 That's how my friends were, too, Gene Hackman and Bobby Duvall.
 I wasn't going to be a movie star.
 I wasn't going to sell out.
 We wanted to be really good actors.
 I told them, "I'm going out to make this movie.
 Don't worry, I'm coming right back."

 Hoffman was paid $20,000 for his role in The Graduate, but netted just $4,000 after taxes and living expenses.
 After spending that money, Hoffman filed for New York State unemployment benefits, receiving $55 per week while living in a two-room apartment in the West Village of Manhattan.
-He was then offered the lead in Midnight Cowboy (1969), which he accepted partly to prove many critics were wrong about his acting range and the variety of characters he could portray.
+He was offered the leading role in Midnight Cowboy (1969), which he accepted partly to prove many critics were wrong about his acting range and the variety of characters he could portray.
 Peter Biskind wrote, "it was the very contrast between his preppy character in The Graduate, and Ratso Rizzo" that appealed to Hoffman.
 'I had become troubled,' recalls Hoffman, 'by the reviews that I read of The Graduate, that I was not a character actor, which I like to think of myself as.
 It hurt me.
 Some of the stuff in the press was brutal.'"
 Critics assumed that director Mike Nichols got lucky by finding a typical actor with average acting ability to play the part of Benjamin Braddock.